goreq/goreq/README.md

 ```

 # Features
-* Reusable, prevent rewrite options with single object for multiple request
+* Reusable, prevent options rewrite using single object for multiple request
 * Flexible, because it use raw response object

 # Todos